ksaurabh252/gitRepondCollab/Readme.md

 ## Reporting issue

-If you find a bug please create a new issue on Github
+If you find a bug please create a new issue on Github.